konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 - As a team, we'll be in a position to try to achieve independence for the [DeploymentTarget] APIs, make it usable outside the context of AppStudio, and ideally make it attractive for collaborators.

-## Phases of implementation
+## Implementation

+Some of these phases can be done at the same time.

-- Create the [deployment-target-operator], as step 0.
+- Create the [deployment-target-operator].
 - [integration-service]: use [DTCs] directly instead of [Environments].
 - [release-service]: Drop the environment reference from the [ReleasePlanAdmission] spec, and related controller code for managing a [SnapshotEnvironmentBinding].